ooaklee/ghatd/docs/adr/adr005-add-external-notifier-for-push-notifications.md

 includes non-sensitive fields (ID, channel, status, device info, timestamps).
 The full addresses are only used internally by `NotifyUser`.

-### Why FCM is plumbed but disabled?
+### Why FCM is gated behind a feature flag?

-The plan calls for FCM support, but Firebase project configuration is not available yet.
-Rather than block the entire feature, the FCM sender adapter and mobile registration hooks are built but gated behind the `Enabled` flag.
-When Firebase credentials arrive, flipping the flag is all that is needed.
+FCM delivery requires Firebase project credentials that may not be available in every deployment.
+The FCM sender adapter and mobile registration hooks are built but gated behind the `Enabled` flag.
+When Firebase credentials arrive, flipping the flag and providing credentials (file path or base64-encoded) is all that's needed.

 ## Consequences

 - All notification preferences move from `UniversalUser` to a dedicated `notification_preferences` collection.
-- The notifier package adds a new dependency: `github.com/nikoksr/notify` and its webpush/FCM service sub-packages.
+- The notifier package adds dependencies: `github.com/nikoksr/notify` (webpush service), `github.com/appleboy/go-fcm` (FCM client), and `firebase.google.com/go/v4/messaging` (Firebase Admin SDK messaging types).
 - Server deployments without push notification support can leave the notifier unwired; UMS returns HTTP 503 for notification endpoints rather than failing to start.